-As an example consider an input resistance of 10 k $\Omega$ and a feedback resistor of 50 k $\Omega$ .
-The BTL gain of the amplifier would be -10 V/V and the effective impedance at the inverting terminal would be 8.3 k $\Omega$ , which is well within the recommended range.
+As an example, consider an input resistance of 10 k Ω and a feedback resistor of 50 k Ω .
+The BTL gain of the amplifier would be -10 V/V, and the effective impedance at the inverting terminal would be 8.3 k Ω , which is well within the recommended range.

-For high performance applications, metal film resistors are recommended because they tend to have lower noise levels than carbon resistors.
-For values of $R_F$ above 50 k $\Omega$ , the amplifier tends to become unstable due to a pole formed from $R_F$ and the inherent input capacitance of the MOS input structure.
-For this reason, a small compensation capacitor of approximately 5 pF should be placed in parallel with $R_F$ when $R_F$ is greater than 50 k $\Omega$ .
-This, in effect, creates a low pass filter network with the cutoff frequency defined in equation 7.
+For high-performance applications, metal film resistors are recommended because they tend to have lower noise levels than carbon resistors.
+For values of R_F above 50 k Ω , the amplifier tends to become unstable due to a pole formed from R_F and the inherent input capacitance of the MOS input structure.
+For this reason, a small compensation capacitor, C_F , of approximately 5 pF should be placed in parallel with R_F when R_F is greater than 50 k Ω .
+This, in effect, creates a low-pass filter network with the cutoff frequency defined in Equation 7.

-For example, if $R_F$ is 100 k $\Omega$ and $C_F$ is 5 pF, then $f{co}$ is 318 kHz, which is well outside of audio range.
+For example, if R_F is 100 k Ω and C_F is 5 pF then f{co} is 318 kHz, which is well outside the audio range.